Man who threatened Biden shot dead in FBI raid in Utah

 Agents were attempting to serve an arrest warrant on Craig Robertson at his home in Utah, just hours ahead of a planned visit to the state by Mr Biden.

-A criminal complaint said Robertson posted threats on Facebook against Mr Biden and a prosecutor pursuing criminal charges against Donald Trump.
+A criminal complaint said Robertson posted threats on Facebook against Mr Biden, a prosecutor pursuing criminal charges against Donald Trump.

 The FBI declined to give more details.